spiralofhope/_DevPad.GUI/README.markdown

 - This is A fork of
 [saiket's _DevPad.GUI](https://github.com/Saiket/wow-saiket/tree/master/_DevPad.GUI).
+  -  DevPad was inspired by the AddOn [Hack](https://www.wowinterface.com/downloads/info11101-Hack.html), by *Mud*.
 - I am a documentation guy, not a programmer.
 It is unlikely I can make any large changes.
   -  If you are a developer, I am happy to:
      -  Accept GitHub pull requests.